lucaswinningham/recipes/shortbread.md

 #### Method

-1. Add the sugar to a 9 x 13 baking dish and roast at 300°F for 2-3 hours, stirring every  to utes until light golden in color.
+1. Add the sugar to a 9 x 13 baking dish and roast at 300°F for 2 to 3 hours, stirring every  to utes until light golden in color.
 2. Let cool for 1 hour before using.
 If the sugar has clumped and/or hardened during the cooling process, you can add the sugar to a food processor or blender to break up the large chunks.

 ## Browned Butter